 - The Police Department and the Office of Risk Management investigate the incident and file insurance claims as appropriate.

-- The Financial Reporting Office inactivates the equipment in the database after receiving the form.
+- The Fixed Assets Office inactivates the equipment in the database after receiving the form.

-- Financial Reporting cannot remove items from the database until the incident has been reported to and processed by the Office of Risk Management and/or University Police.
+- Fixed Assets cannot remove items from the database until the incident has been reported to and processed by the Office of Risk Management and/or University Police.

 - ETF items meeting the threshold must be replaced.